 Portable Infrared Sauna

 Portable Infrared Saunas are similar in design to steam saunas, but they don’t use steam for heat.
 Rather, they use infrared heat produced by electricity to produce a dryer heat than a steam sauna will produce.
 This infrared heat directly heats your body, as opposed to the air around your body, and will make you feel warmer than a steam sauna, even though the temperature is a bit lower.

 Typically these saunas are priced more than a portable steam sauna but are still relatively inexpensive.
-Like the portable steam saunas, these function pretty well, but don’t have quite the panache of a wooden sauna room!
+Like the portable steam saunas, these function pretty well, but don’t have quite the panache of a wooden sauna room or spa!

 Full-scale wooden infrared saunas are typically priced much much higher than portable saunas are, as they are much more akin to full rooms than the tents in use in portable saunas.
 These saunas are often quite beautiful and minimal, and will certainly go a long way to getting the mind in the right frame for a sauna session.